-There are various ways to design (onshore & offshore), build, and finance solar power projects (from corporate PPAs, to invest-and-own models).
+There are various ways to design (onshore & offshore), build (mono-facial, bifacial, or concentrated solar setups), and finance solar power projects (from corporate PPAs, to invest-and-own models).
 If I had to pick one, my favorite of the bunch would be community solar programs.

 An increasingly popular solar structure, these programs are gaining a massive following in North America.
 In 2018 alone, there were 1,523 megawatts of community solar installed in the United States.